HomeResources › Google LSA Ranking Factors

 How many reviews do I need to rank in LSA?

 There is no fixed minimum, but the practical benchmark is a 4.8-star average or higher with a steady flow of recent reviews.
-Volume matters too — a business with 150 reviews at 4.8 stars typically outranks a competitor with 30 reviews at 5.0 stars.
+Volume matters too.
+A business with 150 reviews at 4.8 stars typically outranks a competitor with 30 reviews at 5.0 stars.

 Does my LSA bid affect my ranking?